-The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine component.
-The understory consists of a dense cover of native grasses and shrubs.
-The forested area is best represented by Fuel Model 9.
-Fuel Model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
-Understory may consist of small trees and shrubs, grasses and moderate concentrations of down, dead woody litter.
+The site has a dominant overstory consisting of ponderosa pine (Pinus ponderosa) with a ponderosa pine and Rocky Mountain juniper (Juniperus scopulorum) component.
+The under story consists of a dense cover of native grasses, shrubs and forbs.
+The area is predominantly fuel model 9.
+Fuel model 9 is represented by closed canopy stands of ponderosa pine and mixed conifer.
+The understory may consist of small trees, shrubs, grasses and moderate concentrations of down, dead woody litter.
 High amounts of needle litter may be present.
 This model can exist from foothills to subalpine.
 There were no current signs of insect or disease problems on the property at the time of the inspection.